b0r3k/telegram-link-summarizer-cf/README.md

 ## Deployment

-The Telegram webhook needs a public url, so we deploy directly to Cloudflare Workers.
+Since we need a public URL for the Telegram webhook, there is no simple way to test this locally.
+Instead, we will deploy the Worker and set up the webhook to point to it.

 Set the secrets for your deployment: